Skip navigation

 Why do I need a haptoglobin test?

-You may need this test if you have symptoms of anemia.
-These include:
+You may need this test if you have symptoms of hemolytic anemia or another blood disorder.
+These may include:

 You may also need this test if you've had a blood transfusion.
 A haptoglobin test may be done along with another test called direct anti-globulin.
 The results of these tests can show if you've had a bad reaction to the transfusion.